notions11/mybots/README.md

 Fitness plot data for a given run of evolution is stored in **fitnessPlot.txt**

 ## Extras
 The random folder has additional files that were used to create the graphs and videos in this project.
-They are unrelated to ludobots and pyrosim.
+The folder contains data for all the runs that were used for the data collection process.
+They may be a bit cryptic but contain the files for initial parents, final evolved children, fitness plots, child weights, and mutation history.